draftverify/draftverify.com/faq/index.md

     <div class="hero-card reveal">
       <h1>FAQ & Glossary</h1>
       <p>
-        Clear explanations of how DraftVerify works, why it exists, and the terminology used across the standard.
-        Built for breweries, venues, distributors, and anyone adopting the global NA draft identification system.
+        Clear explanations of how DraftVerify works, why it exists, and the standardized language used across the system and technology.
+Designed for breweries, venues, and distributors adopting the global NA draft identification framework.
       </p>
     </div>
   </div>